tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-indexer.md

 ---
-title: Create Indexer (api-version=2019-05-06-Preview)
+title: Create Indexer (api-version=2020-06-30-Preview)
 description: Indexers are resources that automate many aspects of data ingestion into an Azure Cognitive Search indexes.
-You must use a supported Azure data source to use this API.
+You must use a supported Azure data source to use this API. ms.date: 06/30/2020

+ms.service: cognitive-search
+ms.topic: language-reference
+ms.devlang: rest-api

 author: luiscabrer
 ms.author: luisca

-ms.service: cognitive-search
-ms.devlang: rest-api
-ms.workload: search
-ms.topic: language-reference
-ms.date: 01/24/2020
+ms.manager: nitinme
 ---
 # Create Indexer (Preview REST API)

-**API Version: 2019-05-06-Preview**
+**API Version: 2020-06-30-Preview**

 > [!Important]
 > This preview adds a [cache property](#cache) used during [incremental indexing](https://docs.microsoft.com/azure/search/cognitive-search-incremental-indexing-conceptual), allowing you to repurpose existing processed content when you make a modification that doesn't affect it.